List of One-Punch Man chapters

 One-Punch Man is a Japanese manga series written by One and illustrated by Yusuke Murata.
 One began publishing One-Punch Man as a webcomic in 2009.
 When the series became popular, receiving 7.9 million hits by June 2012, Yusuke Murata contacted One and proposed redrawing the comic for digital publication in Weekly Young Jump's spin-off manga website, Tonari no Young Jump (となりのヤングジャンプ, Tonari no Yangu Janpu), published by Shueisha.
 The first chapter was published on June 14, 2012.

-As of November 2025, the manga remake has released 223 chapters.
+As of September 2026, the manga remake has released 243 chapters.

 The series began publication in Viz Media's Weekly Shonen Jump (Shonen Jump Alpha at the time) in North America on January 21, 2013.
 The first digital volume was released in February 2014.
 One-Punch Man was one of a number of series that Viz made available on ComiXology in June 2014.
 The manga was released in print in the United States starting in September 2015.

-As of October 2025, the manga series has been collected into 35 tankōbon volumes, 31 of which have been republished in English.
+As of July 2026, the manga series has been collected into 37 tankōbon volumes, 33 of which have been published in English.